norbert-s/seleniumUITestIssueTracker/README.md

 # seleniumUITestIssueTracker

-One of the projects one need to finish in order to get the front end certificate on freecodecamp.org is to develop an issue tracker. the online version is here : https://issue-tracker-ns.herokuapp.com/
+One of the projects one need to finish in order to get the back end certificate on freecodecamp.org is to develop an issue tracker. the online version is here : https://issue-tracker-ns.herokuapp.com/

 the github version can be found here : https://github.com/norbert-s/issuetracker